 NO NEED FOR SHUTTLES!
 WE LAUNCH RIGHT HERE IN THE CITY!

 Available by reservation only, we offer kayaking tours seven days a week, year-round.

-Directions to Bayou St. John Tours
+Directions to Bayou St. John Paddles

 (2-hour Big Easy Bayou Tour & 4-hour Pontchartrain Paddle)